Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Characterization of good RCs

 Many classes of Markov processes are absolutely continuous, including Itô diffusions with smooth coefficients~\cite{krengel_ergodic_1985}.
 Also, we assume that the system is reversible with respect to $\pi$, i.e., the \emph{detailed balance equation} holds:

-The existence of good reaction coordinates will be determined by specific properties of the function $p^t$, hence we now examine its nature more closely.
+The existence of good RCs will be determined by specific properties of the function $p^t$, hence we now examine it more closely.
 As a function of the second argument, $p^t(x,\cdot)\in L^1$ is the time-$t$ \emph{transition density function} of $(X_t)$, i.e.

 On the other hand, $p^t(\cdot,y)$ as a function of the first argument is harder to interpret, and discussed less in the literature of stochastic processes.
 Let $L^1_\mu(\X)$ be the space equipped with the norm